 Are you looking for a fun wax craft for the kids but don’t want to spend too much on candle making supplies?
 Or are you a seasoned candle maker looking to reduce your materials costs with easy upcycled materials?
 Come learn how to make your own candle molds from materials you probably already have on hand.

 For more ideas on how to save money and live green on the homestead, be sure to check out the Homestead Finances and Green the Homestead chapters of our book, The Do It Yourself Homestead.
 Don’t have your own copy of the book?
 Click here – we’re saving one just for you.
 With 400 pages of homesteading information, over four different levels of homesteading experience, there’s bound to be something there for you!
 We eat homestead DIYs for breakfast, man.
+If you’d like a free sample from either of those chapters, simply email me at Tessa@homesteadlady.com and I’ll get you set up.

 The Why of Making Your Own Candle Supplies